Wish: marketplace guide

 If you have problems with products not appearing on Wish (especially if you are trying to create products that do not exist yet), check the Listed products section for more information.

 ChannelEngine performs limited validation on the mapped attributes, and receives feedback from Wish when trying to create or update a product.
 When products are missing mappings or have invalid values, this is visible in the Listed products section under the Reason column.

-While Wish has no validation overview in their back-end, it does allow for manual updates and the checking products.
-This also includes the option to manually update files in batches via CSV.
+While Wish has no validation overview in their back-end, you can apply manual updates and check the status of your products there.
+It also includes the option to manually update files in batches via CSV.